-If your company is listed, you must receive declarations from the CEO and CFO concerning the financial records of the company, and whether the financial report complies with accounting standards and the requirement to give a true and fair view.
+If your company is listed, you must receive declarations from the CEO and CFO concerning the company's financial records, and whether the financial report complies with accounting standards and the requirement to give a true and fair view.
 These declarations in no way reduce your responsibility as a director for ensuring that the financial report complies with the requirements of the Corporations Act.

-Directors are important gatekeepers in the financial system in the provision of meaningful and useful information through financial reports.
+Directors are important gatekeepers in the financial system in providing meaningful and useful information through financial reports.
 The quality of the financial report is key to ensuring confident and informed markets and users.

 What you should know

 You are required to have sufficient knowledge of accounting principles and practices.
-You should ensure that you are appropriately educated and up-to-date on the current accounting standards and financial reporting requirements of the Corporations Act, particularly where these are relevant to your company and any changes affecting your company’s financial report.
+You should be appropriately educated and up-to-date on the current accounting standards and financial reporting requirements of the Corporations Act, particularly where these are relevant to your company and any changes affecting your company’s financial report.

 What you must do